Last updated: May 2026 · Written from 18 months of hands-on experience growing four Calathea varieties at home

 4. Calathea Ornata (Pinstripe)

 Dark green leaves with delicate pink or white pinstripes.
-Dramatic and elegant.
-Can tolerate slightly lower light.
+Dramatic and elegant, and it can tolerate slightly lower light.

-Care tip: All Calathea varieties have essentially the same care requirements.
-Orbifolia is slightly more demanding on humidity, while darker-leaved varieties like Ornata can handle lower light.
+Care tip: all Calathea varieties have essentially the same care requirements.
+Orbifolia is slightly more demanding on humidity, while darker-leaved varieties like Ornata handle lower light a little better.

 Love Calathea?
 Try These Similar Plants